 The qualification is delivered over an agreed period of time- usually 6 months to 1 year- and upon completion you will receive your certification.

-- Funded training– Utilising the apprenticeship scheme, and funding from our partnered colleges and the SFA, we are able to offer levy and non-levy paying apprenticeships.
+- Funded training– Utilising the apprenticeship scheme, and funding from our partnered colleges and the ESFA, we are able to offer levy and non-levy paying apprenticeships.
 Please contact us for more details.

 Depending on the level of the qualification, your training will be delivered over a period of 1-2 years, with regular contact from one of our assessors and our assessment team.

-There is no need to attend College to achieve your qualification, all learning will take place either in the workplace or in your own time.
+There is no need to attend College to achieve your qualification, all learning will take place in the workplace.